loader2

 Conclusion

-Choosing the right strike price is an important decision you make while trading in Options contracts on an online trading app.
+Choosing the right strike price is an important decision you make while trading in Options contracts.
 It determines the premium that you will pay and the possibility of profit.
 Consider the strike price against your risk appetite, the implied volatility, the intrinsic value and time value of the Options contract before entering into a trade.